 - The virtual machine is using virtual hardware version 9 or later.

 - In the View Administrator console, the Reclaim VM disk space option is selected for the vCenter Server.
-For more information, see Allow vSphere to Reclaim Disk Space in Linked-Clone Virtual Machines in the VMware Horizon View 5.2 Administration Guide.
+For more information, see Allow vSphere to Reclaim Disk Space in Linked-Clone Virtual Machines section in the VMware Horizon View 5.2 Administration Guide.

 - In the View Administrator console, the Reclaim VM disk space option is selected for the desktop pool.
-For more information, see Reclaim Disk Space on Linked-Clone Desktops in the VMware Horizon View 5.2 Administration Guide.
+For more information, see Reclaim Disk Space on Linked-Clone Desktops section in the VMware Horizon View 5.2 Administration Guide.

 - The virtual machine is powered on before you initiate the space reclamation operation.

-- There is space that can be reclaimed.
+- There is a space that can be reclaimed.
 This space exists when data is deleted from the guest OS.
 Sending files to the Recycle Bin does not delete them.

 - The virtual machine is using SCSI disks.